TMB-ADMB-Workshops/DevelopersWorkshop2017/agenda.md

-Chris Grandin | in person | DFO Pacific Biological Station, Canada Gavin Fay | in person | University of Massachusetts Hans Skaug | in person | University of Bergen, Norway Helen Ogden | in person | University of Warwick, UK Johnoel Ancheta | in person | University of Hawaii | ADMB Core Developer Kasper Kristensen | in person | Technical University of Denmark | TMB and glmmTMB developer Mollie Brooks | in person | Technical University of Denmark | ADMB Foundation Secretary
+Chris Grandin | in person | DFO Pacific Biological Station, Canada Gavin Fay | in person | University of Massachusetts Hans Skaug | in person | University of Bergen, Norway Helen Ogden | in person | University of Southampton, UK Johnoel Ancheta | in person | University of Hawaii | ADMB Core Developer Kasper Kristensen | in person | Technical University of Denmark | TMB and glmmTMB developer Mollie Brooks | in person | Technical University of Denmark | ADMB Foundation Secretary